 The Non-Faculty Investigation Procedures (Policy F-V-c) shall be followed for non-faculty contractual personnel and the Academic Freedom, Responsibility and Tenure (Policy F-III-a) shall be followed for faculty contractual personnel.

-Inquiries regarding discrimination should be directed to the Chief Compliance Officer or the Section 504/ADA Title II Coordinator.
+Inquiries regarding discrimination should be directed to the Section 504/ADA Title II Coordinator.
 Grievances related to discrimination claims shall be administered using the Discrimination Resolution Process (Policy F-V-s).

 Responsibilities for Administration of Student Conduct

-The Office of Diversity, Equity, & Inclusion shall be responsible for student conduct.
-The Office of Diversity, Equity, & Inclusion shall be responsible for the disposal and referral of individual cases as may properly come before him/her and recommending the formulation and revision of policies and procedures relating to student conduct.
+The Accommodations & Title IX office shall be responsible for student conduct.
+The Accommodations & Title IX office shall be responsible for the disposal and referral of individual cases as may properly come before him/her and recommending the formulation and revision of policies and procedures relating to student conduct.

 Rights and Responsibilities of Students, Employees, Visitors, and Independent Contractors